nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User does not provide any arguments as search terms.
     * 1a1.
 AddresSoc shows an error message.

       Use case resumes at step 1.

 * 1b.
 User provides invalid arguments as search terms.
     * 1b1.
 AddresSoc shows an error message.

       Use case resumes at step 1.

-*{More to be added}*
+<div style="page-break-after: always;"></div>

 ### Non-Functional Requirements